hxrts/rumpsteak-aura/docs/03_dsl_reference.md

 }
 ```

-Protocol definitions are:
-- Defined before the main protocol body
-- Inlined at call sites (no runtime overhead)
-- Can be called multiple times
-- Can be nested (protocols can call other protocols)
-- Can be used within choice branches, loops, etc.
+Protocol definitions are defined before the main protocol body.
+They are inlined at call sites with no runtime overhead.
+Protocols can be called multiple times.
+Nesting is supported where protocols can call other protocols.
+Protocols can be used within choice branches and loops.

 #### 8. Enhanced Annotations

-Annotations provide meta-information for optimization, verification, cost analysis, and other protocol properties.
-The system supports both statement-level and role-specific annotations.
+Annotations provide meta-information for optimization and verification.
+The system supports statement-level and role-specific annotations.

-**Statement-level annotations:**
+Statement-level annotations attach metadata to protocol actions.

 ```rust
 choreography EnhancedProtocol {
     roles: A, B, C;